CrewMates-Open-Source/EduHelp/README.md

 - [Getting started with Git and GitHub](https://towardsdatascience.com/getting-started-with-git-and-github-6fcd0f2d4ac6)

 ## How to contribute?
-- Read this [contribution guide](Contibution_Guidelines.md), it will give you a detailed explanation of how, what and where to contribute.
+- Read this [contribution guide](Contibution_Guidelines.md), it will give you a detailed explanation of how what and where to contribute.
-- Now take a look at the existing [issues](https://github.com/CrewMates-Open-Source/EduHelp/issues) or create your own issues!
+- Now take a look at the existing [issues](https://github.com/CrewMates-Open-Source/EduHelp/issues) or create your issues!
 - Wait for the issue to be assigned to you after which you can start working on it.
 - Fork the repo and create a branch for any issue that you are working upon.
 - Create a pull request which will be promptly reviewed and suggestions would be added to improve it.
 - If applicable, add screenshots to show the changes you made.
-- Last but not the least don't forget to have fun while contributing.
+- Last but not least don't forget to have fun while contributing.

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)